 Research

 Why the quantum? — one of John Wheeler’s ‘Really Big Questions’ — motivates my research in quantum theory.
-Why and how does the world appear classical when at the bottom it follows the strange rules of quantum mechanics?
-What are the possible ways to understand the reality underlying quantum mechanics — and how can we experimentally rule out the impossible ones?
+Why and how does the world appear classical when at the bottom it follows the counterintuitive rules of quantum mechanics?
+What are the possible ways to understand the reality underlying quantum mechanics — and which ones can we test experimentally?
 What are the limits of classical models for the explanation of quantum phenomena?
 And how can all this be used as a resource for information-processing tasks, such as quantum computation and quantum cryptography?

 I have been working on these questions at the interface of the fields of quantum foundations and quantum information since the beginning of my PhD in mid-2004.
 Below are some current and previous projects.